pmarks-net/everclamp/docs/index.md

 For clamping stuff wherever.

-I was trying to make a mutli-tool to sandpaper adapter, thinking of all the ways one might attach sandpaper to a solid block.
-The basic problem is to make two flat plates squeeze together like a clamp.
+I was trying to make a multi-tool to sandpaper adapter, thinking of all the ways one might attach sandpaper to a solid block.
+The basic problem is to squeeze two flat plates squeeze together like a clamp.
 But where to put the threads, when there might be sandpaper in the way?
-Well, 3D printers can make threads now, so why not put them everywhere and figure out the rest at runtime?
+We have 3D printers now, so why not print threads everywhere and figure out the rest at runtime?

 My point is not that a dense array of threaded holes is incredibly useful, but it is *mildly* useful, and in order to use one I had to define a grid.
 Hence the everclamp standard.
-If you make an object with ~6mm diameter holes spaced by some multiple of 25/3 mm, then it can attach to an oscillating multi-tool, or whatever else someone makes an adapter for.
+If you make an object with ~6mm holes spaced by some multiple of 25/3 mm, then it can clamp to an oscillating multi-tool, or whatever else someone makes an adapter for.

 ## Why M6 threads?